 Erusin begins with the traditional blessing over a cup of wine, which is then shared among the couple and their parents.
 The second blessing sanctifies the couple together in kiddushin, Hebrew for “marriage,” a word derived from the Hebrew word for “holy.”

 The giving and accepting of an item of value in the presence of witnesses is part of what sanctifies a marriage.
-Therefore, the couple generally exchange rings as they declare, in Hebrew, “Behold, you are consecrated to me with this ring, in accordance with the laws of Moses and Israel.”
+The couple declares, in Hebrew, “Behold, you are consecrated to me with this ring, in accordance with the laws of Moses and Israel.”, as they exchange rings.
 The rings are solid signifying the wholeness and union achieved through marriage.
 Each ring is placed on the right index finger, demonstrating the ancient belief that the forefinger is connected by a direct line to the heart.

 The second part of the wedding ceremony begins with the Sheva Brachot, or seven benedictions.
-These are chanted or recited – by the officiating clergy or friends of the couple – over a cup of wine.
+The officiating clergy recites these benedictions over a glass of wine.
 Two cups of wine represent the fact that the betrothal and nuptials were, originally, two separate ceremonies.
-There used to be a span of approximately a month between the 2 ceremonies but now both are performed on the same day.
-In the Sephardic community, the same cup used for Erusin is refilled for Nissuin.
+The ceremonies used to be performed 2 months apart but that has changed.
+Now the ceremonies are both performed on the same day.
 The seven blessings give thanks for the fruit of the vine, the creation of the world, the creation of humanity, the perpetuation of life, the continuation of the Jewish community, the joy of marriage, and the couple’s happiness.

 Breaking the Glass